Mulholland Drive (film): Plot

-The film opens with brightly lit images of couples dancing the jitterbug, over which a young blonde woman appears smiling and being applauded.
-This is followed by a point-of-view shot descending toward a pillow as someone lies down.
+The film opens with brightly lit images of couples dancing the jitterbug, over which a young blonde woman appears smiling and being applauded, followed by a point-of-view shot descending toward a pillow as someone lies down.

-At night on Mulholland Drive, a brunette woman in an elegant evening dress narrowly escapes being shot by her chauffeur when another car crashes into them.
+At night on Mulholland Drive, a brunette woman in an elegant evening gown narrowly escapes being shot by her chauffeur when another car crashes into them.
 Left with amnesia, she wanders into Los Angeles and hides in a vacant apartment.
-The next morning, she is discovered by Betty Elms, an aspiring actress newly arrived from Ontario to stay at her aunt's place.
+The next morning, she is discovered by Betty Elms, an aspiring actress newly arrived from Deep River, Ontario, who is staying at her aunt's place.
 The brunette adopts the name "Rita" after seeing a poster of Rita Hayworth and recalls only that she is in danger.
-The two women become friends and discover a blue key and a large sum of cash in Rita's purse.
+The two become friends and discover a blue key and a large sum of cash in Rita's purse.

-A man at Winkie's diner recounts a nightmare about a monstrous figure in the alley behind the restaurant.
-When he investigates with a companion, the figure appears and he collapses in shock.
+A man named Dan eats at a diner and recounts a nightmare to his friend in which he encounters a monstrous figure in the alley behind the diner.
+When they go outside to investigate, a filthy homeless person appears from around a corner and Dan collapses in shock.

-Film director Adam Kesher is pressured by mob-connected businessmen to cast an unknown blonde, Camilla Rhodes, in his new project, The Sylvia North Story.
-When Adam refuses, the mob shuts down production and freezes his accounts.
-He returns home to find his wife cheating on him, is beaten and thrown out of his house, and rejects a sexual advance from his assistant.
+Film director Adam Kesher is pressured by mob-connected businessmen to cast an unknown blonde, Camilla Rhodes, in his new film The Sylvia North Story.
+When he refuses, the mob shuts down production.
+He returns home to find his wife cheating on him, is beaten and thrown out, and discovers his bank account has been frozen.
 A mysterious cowboy warns him to cast Camilla.
-Elsewhere, incompetent hitman Joe Messing bungles a job, killing bystanders.
+Meanwhile, incompetent hitman Joe Messing botches a job, killing bystanders.

-Rita remembers the name "Diane Selwyn" and Betty locates her address in a phone book.
-A seemingly psychic neighbor knocks on the apartment door, warning that "someone is in trouble", and building manager Coco later cautions Betty about letting Rita stay.
-Betty leaves for an audition and performs marvelously.
-A casting agent is impressed and immediately brings her to Adam's audition for The Sylvia North Story.
-While Camilla Rhodes auditions with a dull performance of "I've Told Every Little Star", Betty and Adam share a brief, charged glance, but she slips away to keep her promise to meet Rita.
-Adam agrees to cast Camilla to please the mob, following the cowboy's advice.
+Rita remembers the name "Diane Selwyn", and Betty locates her address in a phone book.
+A seemingly psychic neighbor warns that "someone is in trouble," and building manager Coco cautions Betty about letting Rita stay.
+Betty leaves for an audition, where she performs brilliantly; a casting agent brings her to Adam's audition for The Sylvia North Story.
+While Camilla auditions with a performance of "I've Told Ev'ry Little Star", Betty and Adam share a brief but intense glance before she slips away to meet Rita.
+Adam agrees to cast Camilla to appease the mob.